MarkD117/NexTech/README.md

 ### Shopping Cart Page

-In the cart page, the user can view a summary of the products they entered including information such as the name, sku, seleted quantity and price.
+In the cart page, the user can view a summary of the products they added, including information such as the name, sku, seleted quantity and price.
 Users may also opt to edit the quantity of items within the cart.
 This can be done by adjusting the quantity form and clicking the update button.
 Alternatively, users can remove items from their cart by clicking the remove button.

 below the product information is the billing information.
 If multiple products have been added, the total price of all products will be calculated and displayed here.
 Delivery on orders over $150 is free.
-This is denoted by messages and information on the cart page informing the users how much more they have to spend to get free delivery.
+This is denoted by messages and information on the cart page informing the users how much more they have to spend in order to get free delivery.

 Below the billing information are two buttons that allow the user to continue to the checkout page or to go back to the products page.